PalisadoesFoundation/talawa-docs/docs/git-guide/pullrequest.md

 If your pull request makes UI changes, always include one or more still screenshots to demonstrate your changes.
 If it seems helpful, add a screen capture of the new functionality as well.
 You can find a list of tools you can use for this here.

-When ready, click the Create pull request button to submit the pull request.
+When ready, click the Create pull request button to submit the pull request, After the pull request is submitted, a automated comment may pop up from the Talawa volunteers.
+Review that message and ensure you've followed their guidelines.

 Note: Pull request titles are different from commit messages.
 Commit messages can be edited with ```git commit --amend```, ```git rebase -i```, etc., while the title of a pull request can only be edited via GitHub.